XRPLF/xrpl-dev-portal/content/infrastructure/configuration/data-retention/configure-advisory-deletion.md

 ---
 html: configure-advisory-deletion.html
 parent: data-retention.html
+seo:
-blurb: Use advisory deletion to delete older ledger history on a schedule rather than as new history becomes available.
+    description: Use advisory deletion to delete older ledger history on a schedule rather than as new history becomes available.
 labels:
   - Core Server
   - Data Retention